huggingface/blog/assisted-generation.md

 <!-- [GIF 4 -- ASSISTED GENERATION] -->

-We’ve designed the API in 🤗 transformers such that this process is hassle-free for you.
+We’ve designed the API in 🤗 Transformers such that this process is hassle-free for you.
 All you need to do is to pass the assistant model under the new `assistant_model` keyword argument and reap the latency gains!
 At the time of the release of this blog post, assisted generation is limited to a batch size of 1.

 ```python